expersso/pml_proj/readme.md

 ## Balanced Accuracy       0.997    0.987    0.969    0.974    0.997
 ```

-The confusion matrix suggests that class D was the most problematic to predict.
+The confusion matrix suggests that classes C and D were the most problematic to predict.
 Still, the accuracy rate of
 0.978 was promising.

 ### Making predictions